West Virginia University Hospitals-East

 Jack Gaughen Realtor ERA

-Hays and Todd Crawford, with Jack Gaughen Realtor ERA, recently were recognized as agents of the month for March in the Greencastle office.
+• GREENCASTLE, Pa. — Scott Palmer and Jim Crumrine, with Jack Gaughen Realtor ERA, were recognized as agents of the month for September in the Greencastle office.

 The award is given based on the number of listings taken, sales made and closed sales, as well as attendance at Realtor functions and continuing-education classes completed.